alphagov/static/docs/slimmer_templates.md

 Use this layout if you want to have full width content - such as the blue welcome bar on the GOV.UK homepage.

+## `gem_layout_homepage`

+Same as the `gem_layout_full_width` template, except this layout is only used on the home page.
+The only difference is that `homepage` has been set which will apply specific homepage styles to the emergency banner component (if present).

 ## `gem_layout_account_manager`

 This is intended as a skeleton wrapper for account pages.
 It is intended to be used when we need a page rendered by another frontend app to look like a page from `govuk-account-manager-prototype`.